-When an outer component of the class does not have a corresponding inner component, the string message may be used as a diagnostic message, see section 5.4.
+When an outer component of the class does not have a corresponding inner component, the literal string message may be used as part of a diagnostic message (together with appropriate context), see section 5.4.

 '''

 model World

 ...

 annotation(defaultComponentName = "world",

 defaultComponentPrefixes = "inner replaceable",

 missingInnerMessage = "The World object is missing");

 end World;

 '''